SnickersVsMars/webapp-ws20-projects/README.md

 ### Description

-The aim of this project is to allow us first insights into agile project management using the framework SCRUM as well as learning the basics of web application development and working in a team.
+The aim of this project is to enable us to get first insights into agile project management using the framework SCRUM as well as learning the basics of web application development and working in a team.
-The project is split in 3 sprints, each of which lasting approximately a month.
-Each sprint will introduce new user stories, that need do be finished until the end of the last sprint.
+The project is split into 3 sprints, each of which lasting approximately a month.
+Each sprint will introduce new user stories that need to be finished until the end of the last sprint.
 Following the SCRUM principle, the user stories we chose for a sprint will be split in specific tasks and implemented by the team.
-After the implementation the developed features need to be tested by us as well as the by another team.
-In return our team will peer test another team's implementation as well.
+After the implementation, the developed features need to be tested by us as well as by another team.
+In return our team will peer test another team's implementation.
 At the end of each sprint every team presents the results from another group.

 ### User Stories